the umbilical cord connects a developing fetus to the placenta. The

 white blood cells

-are an important treatment for many diseases, including cancer, blood disorders, and
+important treatment for many diseases, including cancer, blood disorders, and genetic

 How Is Cord Blood Collected?